 In compliance with the regulations of the California Transparency in Supply Chains Act (SB 657) (“CTSCA”), the UK Modern Slavery Act of 2015 (“UKMSA”), and the Australian Modern Slavery Act of 2019 (“AMSA”), the following “Statement” discloses and updates the policies and actions of Fruit of the Loom and affiliated companies, including Fruit of the Loom, Inc.; Union Underwear Company, Inc. d/b/a Fruit of the Loom; Fruit of the Loom, Ltd.; Russell Corporation Australia Pty.
-Ltd.; Vanity Fair Brands, LP; and Russell Brands, LLC (collectively, “Fruit of the Loom” or “Company”) relating to human trafficking and modern slavery in our global supply chain during 2021.
+Ltd.; Vanity Fair Brands, LP; and Russell Brands, LLC (collectively, “Fruit of the Loom” or “Company”) relating to Modern Slavery in our global supply chain during 2022.
+In order to prepare this joint statement, we engaged with each of the foregoing entities covered by this Statement, and consulted the entities we own or control.

-We are committed to continuously monitor and improve the effectiveness of our prevention efforts, and will incorporate key learnings into the enhancement of our policies and practices to eliminate any form of human trafficking or modern slavery in the factories producing our family of brands.
+We are dedicated to continuously monitor and improve the effectiveness of our prevention efforts, and will incorporate key learnings into the enhancement of our policies and practices to eliminate any form of Modern Slavery in the factories producing our family of brands.
+We recognize that our review and assessment of our actions to identify and address our Modern Slavery risks in our operations and across our supply chain will be an ongoing and evolving process.
+To this end, we are committed to building upon our progress and will continue to establish goals to improve the effectiveness of our approach and inform our path forward.

 Melissa Burgess Taylor